 Her husband Erik Aurelius died suddenly in 1935, en route to the opening of a cemetery.
 From 1963 onwards Julia Aurelius lived in Norrköping with her son Bengt Gustaf and his wife Gudrun.
 Gudrun was a doctor and had her own surgery in the house.
 Julia Aurelius became an honorary member of Östgöta Nation (student body) in Lund, where her husband had been an honorary chair and her sons had been counsellors.
 Julia Aurelius died in March 1980, aged 93.

-Erik and Julia Aurelius are both buried at the Vreta Kloster church cemetery.
+Erik and Julia Aurelius are both buried at the cemetery of Vreta Abbey Church.